Gardening & The Great Outdoors

 When growing herbs indoors, don’t combine multiple herbs in one container.
 This is a fine practice when growing herbs outside or if you have a self-contained light system such as the Aerogarden setup.

 You may need to rotate your herbs to improve the air circulation or adjust the amount of light they receive.
-One herb may come under attack by an indoor pest like fruit flies or need to be soaked in the sink if you forgot to water it.
+One herb may come under attack by an indoor pest like fruit flies or need to be soaked in the sink if you forget to water it.
 It is much easier to grow herbs inside when you use separate pots.
 This allows you to address each plant’s needs individually.

 The Best Indoor Potting Mix